March 22, 2012

 1. Squeeze the limes all over the fish, inside and out.

-2. In a small bowl combine flour, dried herbs and rub the mixture inside the fish.
+2. In a small bowl, combine the flour and dried herbs.
+Rub the mixture inside the fish cavity.

-4. Wrap the fish in foil and place in the 350 degrees Fahrenheit preheated oven for 10-12 minutes.
+4. Wrap the fish in foil and place it in a preheated 350 degrees Fahrenheit for 10-12 minutes.

-This salmon recipe is from my late mother who never quite liked the taste of salmon and its pink color.
-To her, salmon always looked raw.
-That's why she preferred it to be pan-fried first and then baked in the oven to ensure that it is fully cooked!
+This salmon recipe is from my late mother, who never quite liked the taste of salmon and its pink color.
+To her, salmon always looked raw!
+That's why she preferred to pan-fry it first and then bake in the oven to ensure that it was fully cooked.

 3- Salmon - Pan Fried and Oven-baked